Blu3spirits/HellDiversScript/README.md

 - [x] Tweaked script for optimal performance
 - [x] Entering Phase 2 of development (Testing & Debugging)

-Known Issues: Script occasionally fails - Working on this ASAP - In the event that your script fails, just keep hitting the assigned hotkey until it works :P

-_NOTICE: This script has AutoHotKey Software dependencies, SEE BELOW_
+_NOTICE: This script has AutoHotKey Software dependencies, SEE BELOW.
+Also, you may have to run the script as admin_

-_No edits are needed below Line 80 within the script_

 ---